DrMundo0/source-bottlerocket-v1.50.0/variants/README.md

 This variant was compatible with Kubernetes 1.23, 1.24, and 1.25 clusters.

-### aws-k8s-1.24: Kubernetes 1.24 node

-The [aws-k8s-1.24](aws-k8s-1.24/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
-It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant was compatible with Kubernetes 1.24, 1.25, and 1.26 clusters.

-### aws-k8s-1.24-nvidia: Kubernetes 1.24 NVIDIA node

-The [aws-k8s-1.24-nvidia](aws-k8s-1.24-nvidia/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
-It also included the required packages to configure containers to leverage NVIDIA GPUs.
-It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant was compatible with Kubernetes 1.24, 1.25, and 1.26 clusters.

-### aws-k8s-1.25: Kubernetes 1.25 node

-The [aws-k8s-1.25](aws-k8s-1.25/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
-It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant was compatible with Kubernetes 1.25, 1.26, 1.27, and 1.28 clusters.

-### aws-k8s-1.25-nvidia: Kubernetes 1.25 NVIDIA node

-The [aws-k8s-1.25-nvidia](aws-k8s-1.25-nvidia/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
-It also included the required packages to configure containers to leverage NVIDIA GPUs.
-It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant was compatible with Kubernetes 1.25, 1.26, 1.27, and 1.28 clusters.

-### aws-k8s-1.26: Kubernetes 1.26 node

-The [aws-k8s-1.26](aws-k8s-1.26/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
-It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant was compatible with Kubernetes 1.26, 1.27, 1.28, and 1.29 clusters.

-### aws-k8s-1.26-nvidia: Kubernetes 1.26 NVIDIA node

-The [aws-k8s-1.26-nvidia](aws-k8s-1.26-nvidia/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
-It also included the required packages to configure containers to leverage NVIDIA GPUs.
-It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant was compatible with Kubernetes 1.26, 1.27, 1.28, and 1.29 clusters.

 ### metal-k8s-1.23: Metal Kubernetes 1.23 node

 The metal-k8s-1.23 variant included the packages needed to run a Kubernetes worker node on bare metal.